 Brevite Camera Backpack

-The Runner has been a surprising addition to my backpack collection given its deceiving small size that can pack a good amount of camera gear and more.
+The Runner has been a surprising addition to my backpack collection, given its deceivingly small size.
+But, I can tell you that you can still pack a good amount of camera gear into it, and much more.

-That camera compartment occupies the bottom half of the bag, while the upper half could be used to store other electronics or enough clothes for a quick weekend trip (if you’re a light packer – I’ve done it!).
+That camera compartment occupies the bottom half of the bag, while the upper half could be used to store other electronics or clothes – if you’re a light packer, this one is for you!

-The bottom half, with its easy-to-access front and side zippers, can hold a Full Frame DSLR + 3 Lenses, or a small drone (think DJI Mavic or smaller) with an extra lens and camera body.
+The bottom half, with its easy-to-access front and side zippers, can hold a full-frame DSLR, and three lenses or a small drone (think DJI Mavic or smaller).
+It also has space for an extra lens and camera body.
+Told you – this small bag is deceiving!

 Oh, lastly, in addition to The Runner, Brevite also has The Jumper Backpack, which is their bestseller.